Code-Institute-Submissions/choco-design/README.md

   - content boxes on index.html not centered
 * Samsung Galaxy S10+
   - content of the page is a bit wider probably due to curved edges of the screen
-* When submitting the contact form data is only sent to https://formdump.codeinstitute.net/
-* After submitting form does not refresh automatically so 'reset' button is provided

 #### Previous bugs (fixed)